Turkish Angora cat breed information and advice

 Common health problems

 Turkish Angoras are generally healthy but hypertrophic cardiomyopathy and deafness can occur in the breed.
 They can also be affected by a condition called Turkish Angora Ataxia.
 Regular health checks will help identify any potential problems.
-Common health issues, as well as any breed-related diseases, can be covered by Turkish Angora insurance.
+Common health issues, as well as any breed-related diseases, can be covered by cat insurance.

 Hypertrophic cardiomyopathy (HCM)